Ido-Barnea/Doctor-Who-API/README.md

 <br>

 ## Website :computer:
-Feel free to visit our website on https://doctorwhoapi.cyclic.app.
+Feel free to look at the API on https://doctorwhoapi.cyclic.app/api.

-Visit https://doctorwhoapi.cyclic.app/api for the Doctor Who API.

 ## Contribute :gift:
 We are happy for any and all contributions to the project.